- What does Coursera do?

 What does Coursera do?

 Coursera is a paid online education tool.
 Students choose between courses, specializations, and degree programs.
 Subjects include data science, computer science, marketing, design, and more.
-The courses are a mix of recorded video lectures, assignments, and community discussion forums, which teach a new skill in 4-6 weeks.
+The courses are a mix of recorded video lectures, assignments, and community discussion forums.
+They teach a new skill in 4-6 weeks.
 Students finish these with a digital, shareable certificate.

 Here is an example of the shareable certificate:

 Specializations are more rigorous and more focused on career-specific skills.
 Students participate in a variety of courses on the subject over 4-6 months and tackle a hands-on project.
 Similar to the courses track, they receive a Specialization certificate.
 The final option is an online master’s degree from an accredited university partner of Coursera.
-These are only offered in business, data science, and computer science and they require the student to spend 1-3 years of study.
+These are only offered in business, data science, and computer science.
+They require the student to spend 1-3 years of study.

 Who is Coursera for?